immunefi-team/forge-poc-templates/README.md

 ---
+### 3️⃣ Write the test
-3️⃣ Once you have created your attack contract, import your attack contract into the PoCTest.sol, and modify the `setUp()` to replicate any necessary attack preconditions, such as forking from a network, initializing accounts with certain balances, or creating any other conditions which are necessary for the attack.
+Once you have created your attack contract, import your attack contract into the PoCTest.sol, and modify the `setUp()` to replicate any necessary attack preconditions, such as forking from a network, initializing accounts with certain balances, or creating any other conditions which are necessary for the attack.

 Try to keep your setup as **close** to mainnet state as possible.
 The more the setup differs from the mainnet state, the harder it is for projects to verify your claims.
 Execute the attack in the `testAttack()` function.